-The New Diorama is currently managed and run by three full time members of staff, two part time members of staff and one intern.
+New Diorama is currently managed and run by three full time members of staff and three part time members of staff.
 We are a registered charity and have a Board of Trustees.

 David Byrne - Artistic and Executive Director

 Artistic and Executive Director of New Diorama Theatre, David Byrne is a playwright and theatre director, whose first play won a Writers’ Guild & List Magazine Awards for Drama.
 Since, his work has been presented as part of the Arts Council England’s Escalator showcase, received the Charlie Hartill Fund for emerging artists and won the 2014 Les Enfants Terribles Prize.
-David was also a winner of BBC Writers’ Room national script contest; and now has several scripts under commission with BBC Television and Channel 4.
+David was also a winner of BBC Writers’ Room national script contest and has several scripts under commission with BBC Television, Channel 4 and ITV.

-As a founding member of New Diorama Theatre, David's programme has been awarded three Peter Brook Awards; the first for “establishing a central London home for ensemble theatre” and the second for its support of young NDT Associate Theatre Company, The Faction and the third, in 2016, as the main panel prize.
-New Diorama has been shortlisted for Fringe Theatre of the Year at The Stage Awards and David has been awarded Artistic Director of the Year at the OffWestEnd Awards.
+As a founding member of New Diorama Theatre, David's programme has been awarded three Peter Brook Awards; the first for “establishing a central London home for ensemble theatre” and the second for its support of NDT Associate Theatre Company, The Faction and the third, in 2016, as the main panel prize.
+New Diorama was awarded Fringe Theatre of the Year at The Stage Awards 2017 and David has been awarded Artistic Director of the Year at the OffWestEnd Awards.
 New Diorama’s outreach programme has won three Arts and Business Awards and led them to be named as Mayor of Camden’s Charity 2012/13.
+David is Number 40 in The Stage 100, a list of the most influential people in the theatre industry.

 David is a trustee of True Heart Theatre (chair), a Chinese language theatre company, Spinning Wheel Theatre (chair), who specalise in youth engagement arts projects in the East of England and Idle Motion, a total-theatre, British Council theatre company who tour the world with their devised theatre shows.
 David regularly speaks about leadership, fundraising and artist development strategies, most recently at AMA Conference (Bristol), Baltic Centre for Contemporary Art (Newcastle) and for Arts Council England’s philanthropy partners Cause4, as part of the Catalyst Programme.